Kit Harington Tells ‘Game Of Thrones’ Critics To ‘Go F*** Themselves’

 After nearly two years, Game of Thrones returned on HBO for its eighth and final season on Sunday night.
-The episode, titled Winterfell, drew “massive” ratings, drawing 11.8 million live viewers, per The Observer.
+The episode, titled “Winterfell,” drew “massive” ratings with 11.8 million live viewers, per The Observer.
 This number beat the Season 7 premiere numbers, although it fell short of the Season 7 finale, which had drawn 12.1 million.
-That number, however, may have been hurt by the DISH Network carriage dispute, as well as further audience migration towards streaming use in the last two years.
+That number, however, may have been hurt by the DISH Network carriage dispute, as well as further audience migration toward streaming use in the last two years.

-While most opinion of the premiere appears to have been positive, not everyone loved it.
+While most opinions of the premiere appear to have been positive, not everyone loved it.
 And the actor who plays Jon Snow says he doesn’t care what TV critics think about premiere or the final season in general.

 “How I feel about the show right now is quite defiant,” Kit Harington said in an interview with Esquire that was published Tuesday.
-“I think no matter what anyone thinks about this season—and I don’t mean to sound mean about critics here—but whatever critic spends half an hour writing about this season and makes their [negative] judgement on it, in my head they can go [expletive] themselves.”
+“I think no matter what anyone thinks about this season—and I don’t mean to sound mean about critics here—but whatever critic spends half an hour writing about this season and makes their [negative] judgement on it, in my head they can go f*** themselves.”

-Harington went on to talk about how hard he and the cast and crew have worked on the show, especially in some of the elaborate battle scenes that take weeks to film.
+Harington went on to talk about how hard he and the cast and crew worked on the show, especially in some of the elaborate battle scenes that took weeks to film.

 The attitude is kind of an odd one for Harington to take.
-Not only is Game of Thrones one of the most popular shows in the world, but critics, over the course of its run, have mostly given the shows, and episodes, positive reviews.
+Not only is Game of Thrones one of the most popular shows in the world, but critics, over the course of its run, have mostly given the show and episodes positive reviews.

 ???? @esquire | The Moment Kit Harington Said Goodbye to Jon Snow, May 2019 #KitHarington #GamefThrones #JonSnow pic.twitter.com/1ko4PpwAQi